ansu5555/pdf-viewer-reactjs/README.md

 zoomInBtn:  String, // CSS Class for the ZoomIn Button

-previousPageBtn:  String, // CSS Class for the PreviousPage button
+previousPageBtn:  String, // CSS Class for the Previous Page button

 pageIndicator:  String, // CSS Class for the Page Indicator

-nextPageBtn:  String, // CSS Class for the NextPage button
+nextPageBtn:  String, // CSS Class for the Next Page button

 rotateLeftBtn:  String, // CSS Class for the RotateLeft button